Mexico soon to begin extraditing top drug suspects to U.S.

-MEXICO CITY- Mexican President Vicente Fox said Monday he's confident the country will soon begin extraditing top drug suspects to the United States, thanks to a recent high court ruling easing restrictions on who can be sent north for trial."We are going to start extraditing these drug lords so that they can face U.S. justice and will stop operating in our country," Fox said in an interview with Mexico City's Radio Formula.
+MEXICO CITY- Mexican President Vicente Fox said Monday he's confident the country will soon begin extraditing top drug suspects to the United States, thanks to a recent high court ruling easing restrictions on who can be sent north for trial.

 In November, Mexico's Supreme Court overturned a 4-year-old ban on the extradition of suspects facing life in prison, removing an obstacle that had prevented many of the country's most notorious criminals from facing U.S. justice.

 A subsequent high court ruling last month stated that a U.S.-Mexico treaty supersedes domestic law, thereby removing a point of appeal that could have allowed defendants to draw out the already lengthy extradition process.

 The 1978 extradition treaty with the United States allows Mexico to deny extradition if a person faces the death penalty.

 American investigators have long said allowing top drug suspects from Colombia to be extradited to the United States reshaped the anti-narcotics battle in that country and that extraditing Mexican suspects could have a similar effect here.

 Fox's six-year term comes to an end Dec.
 1 and he is barred by the constitution from running again.
 He said working to combat crime rates that have continued to rise throughout much of the country will remain a top priority, but added that his administration's shortcomings in that area is where the country's "greatest dissatisfaction" lies.